thoth-station/thamos/README.rst

   │   │   └── Pipfile
   │   │   └── Pipfile.lock
   │   └── ubi:8
-  │       └── Pipfile.lock  # Will match Pipfile stated in the project root.
+  │   │   └── Pipfile
-  ├── Pipfile
+  │   │   └── Pipfile.lock
   └── .thoth.yaml

 Each directory in the ``overlays`` directory should respect the runtime environment name stated in ``.thoth.yaml`` file and carries files specific for the given runtime environment.
-A separate ``Pipfile`` file can be present in the runtime environment directory if required (e.g. adjusted Python version or requirements directly).
-Otherwise the one stated in the project root is picked by default.

 Similarly as for Pipenv files, requirement files respecting `pip-tools
 <https://pypi.org/project/pip-tools>`__ can be used (``requirements.in`` and